bekk/bekk-christmas/post/react/creating-a-chrome-extension-with-react-and-typescript.md

 - **Popups** are the content that's shown when the extension's icon is pressed.
 - **Content script** is code, JavaScript or CSS, that's injected into the context of the current webpage.
-- **Background script** is JavaScript code that's run as a separate instance in the browser, and it's mostly used for listening to events and to handle browser-wide state.
+- **Background script** is JavaScript code that's run as a separate instance in the browser, and it's mostly used for listening to events and to handle a browser wide state.

 We are going to develop an extension that's utilizing these three types of components.
 The popup will be created with React and TypeScript and the content- and background script will be created with TypeScript.
 It's also possible to inject a website with React code through the content scripts, but we will not be doing that in our project.